nupur412/TML_Assignment3_Robustness/README.md

 **robustness (FGSM) - 59.2%**
 **robustness (PGD) - 33.3%**

+**Additional Observation**: The model trained for 15th epoch also showed robustness accuracy (FGSM) of 69%, but a slightly less robustness accuracy (PGD) of 31.5% for a clean accuracy of 54.9%

 ## Alternative approaches used
 ### Using TRADES technique
 The implemented alternative approach can be accessed in the [**TML_Assignment3_Alternative_Approach.ipynb**](https://github.com/nupur412/TML_Assignment3_Robustness/blob/main/TML_Assignment3_Alternative_Approach.ipynb) file.
 The trained model using this approach can be found [here](https://drive.google.com/file/d/1SwzSApKKvtEp6OeF7v-HboRIA76GXIU0/view?usp=drive_link).